 Anthony Page, whose revival of A Doll's House lit up Broadway in 1997, directs the work, titled Edward Albee's Occupant.
 No, the italics aren't misguided; the play, formerly titled The Occupant, has seemingly taken a page from Gore Vidal's The Best Man and included its author in the title.

+The two-character piece covers the life of sculptor Louise Nevelson, played by Bancroft.
 Huff's recent roles have ranged from the last Broadway revival of A Lion in Winter to Visiting Mr. Green at the Berkshire Theatre Festival.

 Bancroft, perhaps following the example of Nathan Lane, the star of her husband Mel Brooks' musical The Producers, does not regularly perform eight shows a week; on Saturday matinees, Butler has been performing the lead role.